 Your dentist may have referred you to an endodontic specialist because of a personal concern about your medical conditions, treatment preferences, pain tolerance and/or the overall high quality of your dental care.
 The endodontist is a valuable partner on your general dentist’s team of trusted caregivers and is no different than medical specialists who provide expert advice for heart, bone or other health problems.
 Endodontists are uniquely qualified to evaluate whether your tooth can be saved, and which option is best for you.

-Research has proven that endodontic treatment and dental implants are equally successful.
-Therefore, it makes sense to start by trying to save your natural tooth — nothing looks, feels or functions like it.
+Research has shown that endodontic treatment and dental implants are both viable options so it makes sense to start by trying to save your natural tooth — nothing looks, feels or functions like it.
 If for whatever reason, healing does not occur, then treatment with a dental implant is an excellent backup plan.

 Ultimately, your treatment decision should be based on a strategy you have discussed with your dental team (your dentist, endodontist and/or other specialists), and that you agree is best for your overall health.